NetLogo Info

 NetLogo was written by Uri Wilensky, who founded and directs the Center for Connected Learning and Computer-Based Modeling at Northwestern University, where NetLogo is developed and maintained.
 NetLogo can be downloaded from their site.

-The first edition used NetLogo 5.0.
+The first edition of our book used NetLogo 5.0.
 While versions 6.x introduce several substantial changes, the models and examples in our the first edition still work, with a very few exceptions that are listed in the first edition errata sheet (pdf).

 NetLogo Citation, Copyright, and Donations